 CAS is subject to an independent quality review at least every five years.
 In 2013, qualified reviewers of the Institute of Internal Auditors organisation (IIA) confirmed that CAS performs its activities in conformance with the IIA standards

-Based on an assessment made by the Audit Committee, the Supervisory Board will make recommendations to the AGM once every four years as to the appointment of the external auditor.
+The Supervisory Board will make recommendations to the AGM at least once every four years as to the appointment of the external auditor, based on an assessment made by the Audit Committee.

 External auditor Independence policy